 C.3b.11.
 Community Economic Development (CED): Community Economic Development (CED) is a federal grant program funding Community Development Corporations that address the economic needs of people with low-incomes through the creation of sustainable business development and employment opportunities.

 C.3b.12.
 Other HHS Resources: List all other funding from the U.S. Department of Health and Human Services not listed above in Item 3b.12i-3b.12.iv.
 List in order of largest to smallest.
-For each program, please list the name and the funding source.
-Please DO NOT use acronyms and abbreviations.
-Include CFDA number.
+For each program, list the name and the funding source.
+DO NOT use acronyms and abbreviations.
+Include the CFDA number.

 C.3b.13.
 Total Other HHS Resources (auto calculated): the total of all other U.S. Department of Health and Human Resources will auto-calculate.